Haglund deformity: Causes, diagnosis & treatment by foot specialist

 - Due to the deformity in the heel bone, there are comorbidities in the tendons and ligaments.

 Zadek surgery process

-During the osteotomy, a bone wedge is removed from the heel bone and the deformity permanently corrected.
+During the osteotomy, a bone wedge is removed from the heel bone and the deformity is permanently corrected.
 The tendon is therefore permanently relieved.
 The Zadek surgery offers considerable advantages for some patients.
-In principle, the Zadek surgery is an open surgery, however since 2014 the specialists at Gelenk-Klinik have been performing more of these procedures endoscopically.
+In principle, the Zadek surgery is an open surgery, however, since 2014 the specialists at Gelenk-Klinik have been performing more of these procedures endoscopically.

 Advantages of Zadek surgery